Step 1. Mixing Process

-Once rubber sheets are made according to the characteristics of each part of the tire through the ‘mixing Process,’ rubber is then created into a certain regular width and thickness through the ‘extrusion process.’
-Here, the treads (outer surface of the tire) and sidewalls (sides of the tire) are created, which is an important process for cozy and comfortable driving.
+Once rubber sheets are made according to the characteristics of each part of the tyre through the ‘mixing Process,’ rubber is then created into a certain regular width and thickness through the ‘extrusion process.’
+Here, the treads (outer surface of the tyre) and sidewalls (sides of the tyre) are created, which is an important process for cozy and comfortable driving.

 Step 3.
 Calendering Process

 The ‘calendering Process’ involves evenly applying and thinly topping a certain thickness of rubber sheets created in the ‘mixing Process’ on both sides of steel cords and fabric cords.
 Rubber is coated on the front and back by pushing steel cords and fabric cords through the constantly rolling rollers.
 Tyres can endure the car weight and maintain a certain form due to this ‘calendering Process’ (cords).

 The ‘bead process’ is the process of coating steel wires with rubber multiple times in a certain thickness, and attaching filler rubber here.
 Beads fix the rubber of the tyres to the wheels, serving as the frame of tyre rims and thus making the tyres stronger if there are more beads.

 Now, there is the ‘building Process’ in which cylindrical green tyres are made by consecutively attaching all components and materials used in tyres to the molding press.
 This ‘building Process’ requires a great of attention since it determines the quality of the tyres.
 Radial tyres used in automobiles first require the process of attaching the ‘carcass’ (the frame of the tyre located inside the tread), ‘beads’ (the frame fixed on the rim of wheels), and ‘sidewalls.’
 Then, they are transferred to the secondary molding press to complete tyres by attaching belts and treads.